 - Resource URI – fully qualified URI of the resource for which usage is being reported.

-- Subscription ID – Subscription ID of the Azure Stack user.
+- Subscription ID – The Azure Stack user's subscription ID.

 Test usage data reporting

 To test usage data reporting, create a few resources in Azure Stack.
 For example, you can create a storage account, Windows Server VM and a Linux VM with Basic and Standard SKUs to see how core usage is reported.
 The usage data for different types of resources are reported under different meters.

 Leave your resources running for few hours.
 Usage information is collected approximately once every hour.
 After collecting, this data is transmitted to Azure and processed into the Azure commerce system.
 This process can take up to a few hours.